User Community Service Desk Downloads

 4

-The number of threads that will be used to restore the checkpoint.
+Number of threads used to restore the checkpoint.

 nme.consolidation.pool.minSize